cruz-marco/cruz-marco/README.md

 Challenge is what drives me.

-This is my [LinkTree](https://linktr.ee/cruz.marco.rj) for other contact channels.
+This is my [LinkTree](https://linktr.ee/cruz.marco.rj) for other contact channels and infos.

 Main Skills:
 - Data analysis